 - 5 UARTs + 1 USB

-- Includes 4 general purpose serial ports with JST-GH connectors with Dronecode pinout.
+- Includes 4 general purpose serial ports with JST-GH connectors (Dronecode pinout).
 ArduPilot allows the “RCIN” port to be used a serial port.
-A serial port is available inside the case.
+A fifth serial port (FMU DEBUG) is available inside the case.

 - SERIAL0 -> USB